-All client input data is encrypted, whether in transit or at rest, using a combination of Azure’s Storage Service Encryption (SSE) and Hypertext Transport Protocol over secure socket layer (SSL), which uses Extended Validation (EV) SSL certification.
+All client input data is encrypted, whether in transit or at rest, using a combination of Azure’s Storage Service Encryption (SSE) and Hypertext Transport Protocol over certified secure socket layer (SSL).
 A minimum of 128-bit AES is used for encryption at rest, 256-bit AES for transmission and 4096-bit RSA.

-Inflo employees processing data are subject to a duty of confidence and we perform data protection impact assessments as required to ensure that all customer data is appropriately protected.
+Inflo employees processing data are subject to a duty of confidence and we perform data protection risk assessments as required to ensure that all customer data is appropriately protected.